emptymonkey/revsh/Documentation/REVERSE_VPN.md

 _revsh_ is a network tool that allows for a reverse connection back to the user followed by arbitrary data tunneling.
 By leveraging tun/tap devices native to Linux and FreeBSD, it is able to forward raw IP packets / Ethernet frames across its tunnel.
 This allows for the experience of a VPN.

+By default _revsh_ will attempt to open a tun and a tap device on both ends and attach to it.
+This feature requires root privileges to be successful.

 ### What are Tun / Tap devices?

 [Tun / Tap](https://en.wikipedia.org/wiki/TUN/TAP) devices are virtual network cards.
 They are fully featured and supported kernel network devices that aren't attached to a physical card.
 Rather, when the kernel decides to route a packet / frame down a tun / tap device, it comes out of the application end of the driver and is delivered to the attached application.
 In this case the attached application is _revsh_.
 Tun devices handle forwarding of raw IP packets.
 Tap devices handle forwarding of raw Ethernet frames.